emmamai/vortex-indy/manual/classes/vampire.md

 Class: Vampire
 ======

-The Vampire is a class focused on absorbing health from the enemy.
+The Vampire is a typically offensive class focused on absorbing health from the enemy.
 It has the highest health of any class and can become very difficult to kill.

 ### General Attributes